 I am a sociolinguist, translator, and interpreter.
-I am currently a senior lecturer in the Departments of English and Sociology at The Ohio State University (OSU) in Columbus, Ohio.
+I am currently a senior lecturer in the Department of English and a researcher in the Department of Sociology at The Ohio State University (OSU) in Columbus, Ohio.
 I am an affiliate of the Center for Languages, Literatures and Cultures at OSU, where I teach translation and interpreting.
 Sam Clark and I collaborate in life and various professional endeavors.

 I have been a professional translator and interpreter since 1992.
 I am a member of the American Translators Association (ATA).
 I am one of a small number ATA members who are certified to translate in both directions between Portuguese and English.
-I am a provisionally certified Portuguese ↔ English court interpreter by the Supreme Court of Ohio, and I am a registered interpreter with the Washington State Courts.
+I am a Certified Court Interpreter in the State of Ohio - credentialed by the Supreme Court of Ohio.
+I am also a registered interpreter with the Washington State Courts.

 I am a member of the openVA Team that works to improve verbal autopsy (VA).
 VA is an oral interview-based method to ascertain cause of death in settings where traditional autopsy is not possible.
 Roughly two-thirds of global deaths are not given a cause because they are either not registered or traditional autopsy is not possible.
 This limits our ability to understand what is causing people to die.